HackathonUG2k19/HackathonUG2k19.github.io/README.md

-This is a Hackathon with absolutely no prerequistises apart from basic coding skills and competency in Googling.<br>The duration is from _0800 hours on 23rd May to 2000 hours on 24th May, with a 5 minute presentation by each team to be judged by seniors right afterwards_.
+This is a Hackathon with absolutely no prerequistises apart from basic coding skills and competency in Googling.<br>The duration is from _0800 hours on 23rd May to 2000 hours on 24th May, with a 5 minute presentation by each team to be judged by mentors right afterwards_.

-## Resources
-Each team will be assigned a mentor to work with.
-The mentors will be hands-off guides and are not supposed to help in the code itself, but will provide personalized feedback and learning resources to teams.
-Upon registration, method of contact will be conveyed.
+## Guidelines for the team
+- Each team must contain **3 - 5** members.
+Kindly *adhere to the limit*.
+- Upon registration, each team will be assigned to their specific **mentor**.
+  - Mentors shall be there to **guide** the teams in their projects.
+  - By *guide*, it is meant that you can ask them for resources and doubts regarding the project itself, but asking them blatantly for help (Eg. in your codes) would lead directly to **disqualification** of the team.
+- You are required to issue your first **Pull Request** by _1155 hours_ on _23rd May_.
+This is done so as to keep a check on the teams.
+- *Copy-Paste* of code is allowed, if code is *redistributable*.
+On doing so, you must cite them.
+- The coding round would end at _2000 hours_ on _24th May_.
+Any **commits** found after this timelimit will lead to **disqualification** of the team.
+- The team is reqired to give a **10 minute presentation** on their *respective projects*, which shall be judged.

  Apart from this feel free to join:<br>
 <ul>
   <li> _osdg discord link_</li>
   <li> _hackathon server discord link_ </li>